 Aljezur is a little coastal village situated in the stunning Algarve region of Portugal.
-Close by, revel in wonderful sandy beaches which are equally great for surfing and relaxing.
+Close by, revel in wonderful sandy beaches, which are equally great for surfing and relaxing.
 Natural landscapes surround you, making Aljezur an exceptional place to escape to.
-The town has many features that make it an excellent location for families, or for those looking for a relaxed lifestyle to enjoy the very best of Portugal.
-Property prices are very reasonable here, compared to other parts of the Algarve.
+The town has many features that make it an excellent location for families or for those looking for a relaxed lifestyle to enjoy the very best of Portugal.
+Property prices are very reasonable here compared to other parts of the Algarve.
 Indeed, if you are looking for a new life, then Aljezur may hold all the answers.
 In our Aljezur real estate guide, we’ll provide you with everything that you will need to know about this stunning region.
-In our complete Aljezur real estate guide, we’ll provide you with important information on the following:

 - Take some time for yourself, go on a walk, and maybe learn a new hobby.
 One that we recommend is birdwatching.
 The Aljezur river stretches for around ten kilometers from the village to Praia da Amoreira and is home to many birds, such as Nightingales, Kingfishers, and Grey Herons.

-- Visit Castelo de Aljezur (Aljezur Castle) which has sweeping views where you will be able to see for miles around you.
+- Visit Castelo de Aljezur (Aljezur Castle), which has sweeping views that you will be able to see for miles around you.

 - A fact that you may not know is that Aljezur is famous for its sweet potato production.
 If you are in the area, you’ll find this ingredient a staple in soups, stews, and even pastries.
 If you are in town in October, there is even a festival dedicated to the sweet potato.